loteoo/pulsor/README.md

 [under heavy development]

+- unversioned
-experimental - unversioned - unreleased
+- unreleased
+- unstable

 Pulsor is an all-in-one DOM rendering and state management solution in a tiny ~3kb "self rendering" virtual dom.
-It aims to be a more productive simplification of React + Redux by implementing the state management directly in the VDOM engine and event system.
+It aims to be a more productive simplification of React + Redux by implementing the state management directly in the VDOM event system.
 This approach allows us to design a much more declarative, simpler and symetrical API for managing application state.

 ## Credits
 - [snabbdom](https://github.com/snabbdom/snabbdom) for heavy inspiration with the diffing algorithm